lewkoo/Votee/Documentation/Installation.md

 *Before running Votee, make sure that you have started mongod.
 Instructions for doing so are located in the relevant installation guides in the dependencies section above.*

-To run Votee on your local machine, run
+To run Votee on your local machine, first change directory

+    cd Src/Web

+then run

     gulp